-Blocked drains are among the most common plumbing problems experienced in all properties, so you are likely to encounter this issue at some point.
-To determine responsibility, you must first identify the location of the blocked drain.
-Typically, drains in sinks and bathtubs will be the unit owner's responsibility, as the blockage will likely be located within the unit.
+Blocked drains are one of the most commonly experienced plumbing problems.
+To determine who is responsible, you must first identify the location of the blocked drain.
+Typically, a blocked kitchen sink drain or a blocked toilet drain will be the responsibility of the lot owner, as the blockage will likely be located within their property.

-Responsibility for repairing burst water pipes can vary, depending on the location and function of the pipes.
-In general, any pipes that are underneath the floor are the responsibility of the strata management company, while pipes in the walls are the unit owner's responsibility.
+The responsibility for repairing a burst water pipe can vary depending on the location and function of the pipes.
+As a general rule, any pipes that are underneath the floor are the responsibility of the strata management company, while the pipes that are underneath the floor are the responsibility of the lot owner.

-When a pipe bursts, you’ll have water damage to contend with as well.
-If the strata plumbing responsibility falls to the unit owner, that owner will typically have to cover the costs to repair the water damage as well.
-If the property itself is responsible for fixing the burst pipe, they will generally cover the water damage too.
+When a pipe bursts, you’ll likely have water damage to contend with as well.
+Whoever is responsible for fixing the burst water pipe typically will have to cover the cost to repair the water damage too.

 3. Leaking Fixtures

-Fixtures like taps and shower heads are typically sealed tightly so that they don’t leak.
-Over time, though, those seals can wear out and deteriorate, resulting in drips from the taps or shower head, or leaks around the base of the tap.
-Because these are all internal unit components, they will nearly always fall to the individual lot owner to resolve.
+Fixtures like taps and shower heads are typically sealed tightly so they don’t leak.
+Over time, those seals can wear out and deteriorate, resulting in leaking from the base of the tap and shower head.
+Since these are all internal lot components, they will nearly always fall to the individual lot owner to resolve.

 4. Balcony Leaks

-If the units in your strata property have balconies, you know how frustrating it can be when water pours from the balcony above you down onto your own.
+If the lots in your strata property have balconies, you will know how frustrating it can be when water pours from the balcony above onto your own.
 In this case, strata plumbing responsibility depends on the reason behind the leak.
-If the water is running down from the roof or from a burst pipe in the area, it will typically be up to the body corporate of the building to address the plumbing issue.
+If the water is running down from the roof or a burst pipe in the area, it will typically be up to the strata owners corporation of the building to address the plumbing issue.

 No matter who takes strata plumbing responsibility, you’ll need a plumber who is experienced in working on strata properties, like our technicians here at Tunnel Vision.
-We’ll be happy to help you identify the source of the issue, repair the damage and get everything back to normal.
-Reach out to us today on 1800 631 799 for more info.
+We’ll be happy to help you identify the source of the issue, repair the damage and get everything back to normal as quickly as possible.
+Reach out to us today on 1800 631 799 or book an appointment online!